-This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series for MXP Magazine.
+This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series.
 I photographed this event for Racer X last year and shortly thereafter began to shoot more and more for MXP.
 Covering the CMRC motocross season for them last year was amazing and this race marks the beginning of the 2012 series for me and the mag.

 For this photo report and a few other worthy selects this season, I have implemented this new widescreen format.
 I started doing this on a mountain bike site I run (www.ridingfeelsgood.com) and find it looks much better.
 Pictures should be viewed as big and bright as they can be.
 No one wants to look at slightly bigger than thumbnail res images.
 If you’re on a slow connection, well, I’m sorry.
 Hope ya dig the new format!

 Last year was arguably one of the best supercross series on record and this year was shaping up to be a continuation of that.
 Like most fans, I was bummed to see so many top riders go out so early in this year’s title race.
 It sort of took the wind out of my sails to shoot the Toronto stop as well.
 On Friday afternoon I headed over to the track to pick up my media credentials and get a lay of the land.
 I am always super excited to cover the only Canadian stop of the AMA supercross series.